What do I need to do?

 - Checked that the University's travel insurance policy covers their needs, and the requirements of their host institution where applicable

-Registering in GLAS
+Registering in SMART

-If you have organised your own self-reporting program, such as a study abroad program, internship or placement, you need to register your program in GLAS in order to access our support documents and Faculty Approval portal.
+If you have organised your own self-reporting program, such as a study abroad program, internship or placement, you need to register your program in SMART in order to access our support documents and Faculty Approval portal.

-Even if you aren't expecting to receive credit (or any formal recognition) towards your degree, you can register a Non-Credit program (along with written approval from your Head of School) to ensure you are covered by our Travel Insurance.
+Even if you aren't expecting to receive credit (or any formal recognition) towards your degree, you can register a non-credit program (along with written approval from your Head of School) to ensure you are covered by our travel insurance.

 If you are a semester exchange student, you will have been emailed a link to our Exchange Essentials resource, which is only available to students in their pre-departure period.
 Check your University email to access this link.

-Many programs require students obtain full-time credit for their participation.
+Many programs require students to obtain full-time credit for their participation.
 In most cases, full-time credit is interpreted as:

 Program duration Full-time credit Study tour 3-6 units International Summer or Winter School 3-6 units Semester exchange 9-12 units per semester (host university may have a minimum enrolment) Internship, placement, work-integrated learning Where units do not apply, "full time" can be determined by the contact hours required of the program